openstack/manila/doc/source/devref/ganesha.rst

    either by

    -  using a predefined export block dict stored in code
-   -  loading a predefined export block from the Manila source tree
+   -  loading a predefined export block from the manila source tree
    -  loading an export block from an user exposed location (to allow user configuration)